Women in Bahrain

 Launched by HRH Princess Sabeeka in 2008, the first Bahraini Women’s Day was held under the theme, “She read… She learned… She contributed”, which, in turn, was coined to celebrate 80 years since the start of formal education for women in the Kingdom.
 Marked on 1 December every year, the occasion celebrates Bahraini women and their contributions to shaping the identity of a modern, forward-thinking society that seeks to preserve the principles of equality in the national development process.The theme aptly expresses the crucial role women play in building the Bahrain of today and speaks to the tangible benefits of their contributions as partners in national development.
 It also tells the story of how Bahraini women’s roles have evolved, beginning with the first generation of female pioneers who read and learned, and how the women of today continue to help build their society with the same enthusiasm and determination.

-Bahraini Women’s Day , an important national event that celebrates the achievements of Bahraini women, has had several themes over the years:
+It is an important national event that celebrates the achievements of Bahraini women, and has had several themes over the years, is an important national event that celebrates the achievements of Bahraini women, has had several themesover the years:

 Her Royal Highness Princess Sabeeka Bint Ibrahim Al Khalifa Award